 Advanced Technologies Unlock Extrusion-Spheronization’s Inherent Drug Delivery Potential

 Continuous improvement over time has helped manufacturers optimize the technology and associated processes for commercial applications.

 The equipment itself has also seen steady improvement (along with a host of incumbent tertiary systems) including the addition of more precise process analytical tools.
-Consequently, some contract manufacturers may be better prepared to manufacture complex encapsulated OSDs with this technique than others.
+Consequently, some specialty manufacturers may be better prepared to manufacture complex encapsulated oral solid dose products with this technique than others.

 In the context of MUPS product and process quality, it is critical to offer CGMP tablet manufacturing integrated with optimized extrusion-spheronization capabilities.
-Incorporating quality-by-design (QbD) chemistry, state-of-the-art mixing, extruding, and advanced spheronizing equipment within a continuous-flow process, CDMOs have to commit operationally to do it well and meet all commercial, financial and regulatory expectations.
+Incorporating Quality-by-Design (QbD) chemistry, state-of-the-art mixing, extruding, and advanced spheronizing equipment within a continuous-flow process, specialty manufacturers have to commit operationally to do it well and meet all commercial, financial and regulatory expectations.

 Extrusion-spheronization’s reputation as a versatile and economic manufacturing technique is well-earned.
-It’s viable for most of today’s sophisticated OSD development paths while proving effective as versatile formulation and manufacturing technology suitable for New Molecular Entities (NMEs), life-cycle management (LCM) patent extensions, and emerging OTC marketing strategies.
+It is viable for most of today’s sophisticated OSD development paths while proving effective as versatile formulation and manufacturing technology suitable for New Molecular Entities (NMEs), life-cycle management (LCM) patent extensions, and emerging OTC marketing strategies.

 Increasingly pharmaceutical companies are relying on CDMOs to make their complex drugs because of their expertise and overall mastery of compliant, complex drug processing and manufacture.
 For those seeking more effective outsourcing relationships, and more efficient and economic development routes, it’s become critically important to match drug strategy as closely as possible to the expertise and technical capabilities of your outsourcing partners.